Translate this page into:

 AD is a chronic neurodegenerative disease with subsequent loss of learning and memory.
 AD is characterised by the deposition of amyloid beta (Aβ) peptide outside neurons while phosphorylated tau protein accumulates inside the neuron.
 Aβ and phosphorylated tau dampen synaptic activity and destabilise microtubule and Ca2+ homeostasis.
 Aβ also triggers neuronal apoptosis.[8,37] Significant reduction of gut bacteria Ruminococcus and Butyricicoccus diminishes the production of SCFAs and advances AD.[38]
 Minter et al. observed that antibiotic treatment in the murine system caused dysbiosis that amplified beta amyloidosis and neuroinflammation in AD.[39]
 Aβ induces neuroinflammation, ROS production, inducible nitric oxide synthase (iNOS) and cyclooxygenase-2 (COX-2) activation and NF-κB signalling, resulting in the progression of neuro-degeneration in AD [Figure 1].[40]
 SCFAs have a protective role against inflammatory response.
 Insufficient SCFAs synthesis during dysbiosis or the presence of long-chain fatty acids in diet increases the risk of inflammation and development of AD.

 Neuroinflammation is one of the crucial reasons for neurodegenerative diseases.
 Several researches on PD and AD models are trying to explore the effect of GBA and the significant role of probiotics for the treatment of AD, PD, and other diseases.
-GBA a plays crucial role for brain development in early stage life and prevention of neurodegeneration in aged people.
+GBA plays a crucial role for brain development in early stage life and prevention of neurodegeneration in aged people.

 IMPACTS OF PROBIOTIC ORGANISMS ON NEURODEGENERATION